How to use input output ports 8051 microcontroller|LED blinking

-A port is usually a set of eight pins and we call them IO because we can configure them either input or output.
-8051 have four GPIO ports, and each port have eight pins, while each pin may have one or more than one functions.
+A port is usually a set of eight pins, and we call them I/O because we can configure them as input or output.
+8051s has four GPIO ports, and each port has eight pins; each pin may have one or more than one function.
 We will see them one by one.

-Now let’s have a look on IO Port 0 Port 0 is 8 open drain bi-directional IO port.
-Port 0 is 8 open drain bi-directional IO port, Open drain simply means a transistor that connects to Gnd.
-Bi-directional means this PORT may be configured as input or output.
-P0 register is used for accessing PORT0.
-This register is bit accessible, if some register is bit accessible.
-That means we can access individual bits of that register. writing 1 to some bit of P0 register will configure corresponding pin as input while writing 0 will configure that as output.
-By default, every pin is configured as input on power up.
+Now let’s have a look at Port 0, which is an open-drain bi-directional I/O port.
+Open drain simply means a transistor that connects to the Ground, while bi-directional refers to the fact that this PORT is configurable as an input or an output.
+We can use the P0 register to access PORT 0.
+This register is a bit accessible.
+Bit accessible means that we can access individual bits of the register.
+For example, writing 1 to some bit of the P0 register will configure the corresponding pin as input, while writing 0 will configure that pin as output.
+By default, the microcontroller configures every pin as input when it turns on.

 P0 includes pins (32-39).
 It is an I/O port with some alternative functions.

-Let’s write some simple code for testing Port 0, I’ll configure lower four bits of PORT0 as input and upper four bits as output and whatever input I’ll apply on lower four bits, same should appear on upper four bits. let’s configure lower four bits of Port 0 as input and upper four bits as output As I’ve mentioned earlier, for configuring some pin of P0 as input, we write 1 to corresponding bit of P0 register.
-As now we have to configure lower four bits of P0 as input we write 1 to power four bits.
-And for configuring upper four pins of P0 as outputs, we write 0 to all upper four bits of P0 register, in hexadecimal, it will become 0x0F.
+Let’s write some simple code for testing Port 0.
+We will configure the lower four bits of PORT0 as input and the upper four bits as output, and whatever input we apply to the lower four bits should appear on the upper four bits.
+For configuring any pin of P0 as input, we write 1 to the corresponding bit of the P0 register.
+In our case, we have to configure the lower four bits as inputs to P0, so we will write 1 to power the four bits.
+Now that we have configured the upper four pins of P0 as outputs, we will write 0 to all four upper bits of the P0 register; in hexadecimal, it will become 0x0F.

 P0=0X0F;

-P1 includes pins (1-8).
-It is an I/O port with no alternative functions and configured only as general I/O purposes.
-P1 contains built-in pull-up resistor and is compatible with TTL circuits.8051 microcontroller input output ports
+P1 includes pins (1–8).
+It is an I/O port with no alternative functions and is configurable only for general I/O purposes.
+P1 contains a built-in pull-up resistor and is compatible with TTL circuits.

 P2 includes pins (21-28).
-It is an I/O port with alternative functions as port 0 except P1 when the external memory is used with microcontroller, then the higher address byte (addresses A8-A15) is applied on P2.
-When no external memory is used, all bits of P0 are configured as I/O purposes.
+It is an I/O port with the same alternative functions as port 0.
+When we use the external memory with the microcontroller, then we apply the higher address byte (addresses A8–A15) on P2.
+When there is no external memory, all bits of P0 are configurable for I/O purposes.

-I’ll make a simple program that will configure Port 1 as input and Port 2 as output and whatever input I’ll apply to Port 1 will be sent to Port 2.
-Now let’s try to code this example, we can write 0xFF to Port 1 for configuring it as input and we also skip this step.
-Now let’s try to code this example, we can write 0xFF to Port 1 for configuring it as input and we also skip this step as Port 1 is already configured as input on power up by default, we can configure Port 2 as output by writing 0 to it as Port 1 is already configured as input on power up by default, we can configure Port 2 as output by writing 0 to it.
+Now we are going to see Port 1 and Port 2 with interesting and simple examples.
+We will make a simple program that will configure Port 1 as input and Port 2 as output, and whatever input we apply to Port 1 will be sent to Port 2.
+Let’s try to code this example.
+We can write 0xFF to Port 1 to configure it as input, and we can also skip this step as the microcontroller already configures Port 1 as input by default as it powers on.
+We can also configure Port 2 as an output by writing 0 to it.

 void main()